-- 1. Annual Airside Safety and Security Course (2 hours)- - Required for all airline personnel who will work on the airside; - Required for all Ground Handling and Aircraft Support Personnel, Couriers, Border Control or any other type of business where employees require regular access to the airside; - Required for all temporary or long term contracted personnel who require access to the airside for any amount of time. - 2.
-Apron Management and Procedures Course (7 hours)- - Required for all CIAA personnel who require "All Areas" security access pass; - Required for all airline or Ground Handling Company personnel who are designated Turnaround Coordinators (TRC); - 3.
-Apron Vehicle Operator Permit Initial Course (4 hours)- - Required for all personnel who will need to operate any type of motorized vehicle on the airside areas. - 4.
+- 1. Airside Safety Brief Course (2 hours)- Valid for 2 years - Required for all temporary or long term contracted personnel who require access to the airside for any amount of time. - 2.
+Annual Safety Management Systems Course (6 hours) - Required for all Airport personnel. - 3.
+Annual Apron Management and Procedures Course (4 hours)- - Required for all CIAA personnel who require "All Areas" security access pass; - Required for all airline or Ground Handling Company personnel who will work on the airside; - Required for all Aircraft Support Personnel, Couriers, Border Control or any other type of business where employees require regular access to the airside; - 4.
+Apron Vehicle Operator Permit Initial Course (4 hours)- Permit valid 2 years - Required for all personnel who will need to operate any type of motorized vehicle on the airside areas. - 5.
 Apron Vehicle Operator Permit Renewal Course (2 hours)- - Required for all airside drivers every 2 years after initial training course.